networknt/light-doc/content/tutorial/common/discovery/docker.md

 ["API D: Message 1 from port 7444","API D: Message 2 from port 7444","API B: Message 1","API B: Message 2","API C: Message 1","API C: Message 2","API A: Message 1","API A: Message 2"]
 ```

 In this step, we have dockerized all APIs and start them together.
 We also, start Consul with separate compose first to allow all services to register them to the Consul server.
+To make it simple, we are using HTTP to connect to the Consul and still using the static port in the server.yml config file.
+If you want to learn production like docker-compose and Consul integration please take a look at [Docker compose and Consul production][].

 In the next step, we are going to deploy all services to [Kubernetes][] cluster instead of docker-compose.

 [Kubernetes]: /tutorial/common/discovery/kubernetes/
 [docker host ip]: /tutorial/eventuate/getting-started/
+[Docker compose and Consul production]: /tutorial/common/discovery/compose-consul/